skrusche63/spark-piwik/README.md

 The customer loyalty sequence may then be used as a starting point to predict, whether a certain customer intends to skip the relation to a certain business.

-#### Customer Churn Prediction

-Customer churn refers to the situation when a customer ceases his or her relationship with a company.
-Online businesses typically treat a customer as churned once a particular amount of time has elapsed since the customer's last interaction with the site or service.

-*To be continued*

 #### Cross-Selling and more

 Association rule mining is a wide-spread method to discover interesting relations between items in large-scale databases.
 These relations